jacobtt21/CSCE-315-Team-82-Flask/README.md

 1. ```$ cd proj3_server```
 2. On a mac: ```. env/bin/activate``` || On a PC: ```env\Scripts\activate```
 3. ```flask run```
+> At this point you can begin working in the main.py file.
+Remember to push and pull frequently.
 4. ```Ctrl + C``` to kill the server
 5. ```$ deactivate``` to deactive the virtual enviornment

+### how to test endpoints with Postman

+The server is going to running on your laptop at `http://127.0.0.1:5000`.
+To test whether or not your endpoint is working, go to postman and make a `POST` or `GET` request to `http://127.0.0.1:5000/[your endpoint name]`.
+Add any form data you need to in Postman and then click send. the server will respond with a message, you can debug from there.

 ### IMPORTANT!